 Brand new interactive tilt and touch tables, using educational software to inspire learning

 We prepare the best possible food for our children.

 Our menus are developed in consultation with The Early Years Nutrition Partnership, and we have achieved their advanced level award.
 We have also achieved the Food For Life Soil Association Award.

 All of our meals are freshly prepared on the premises, using nutritious ingredients to provide a balanced diet.
 We home bake where we can and make all of our own bread.
 Our organic dairy produce is supplied by Yeo Valley or Chew Valley and our meat is top quality and is supplied by Bakers of Nailsea.

 We provide breakfast, a mid-morning snack, a two-course lunch, an afternoon snack and afternoon tea.
 Water is provided freely throughout the day.
 Both of our kitchens have been rated 5 stars by the Food Standards Agency and all staff receive Food Hygiene training.

 Without a doubt the most important part of a nursery is the team behind it, and we are proud to say we have a brilliant staff of friendly, welcoming, professional practitioners working across both nurseries.
 Having a mixture of males and females for children to interact with is important and we invest in our people with regular, high quality training, in conjunction with the Bristol Association for Neighbourhood Daycare (BAND) amongst others.
 We also celebrate the fact that the vast majority of our practitioners stay with us for the longer term.

 Our welly boot culture

 Fresh air is important for children's well-being; we have a 'welly boot culture' and encourage children to enjoy our extensive outside spaces in all weathers.
 Forest School has become a weekly highlight throughout the year.
-Our Forest School is delivered by a qualified school teacher to all of those aged three years plus.
+Our Forest School session is held on a Monday and is delivered by a qualified school teacher to all of those aged three years plus.